studersi/test-4/tutorial-8/README.md

 ###Why are we doing this?

 A fresh installation of *core rules* will typically have some false alarms.
-In some special cases, there can be thousands of them.
+In some special cases, namely at higher paranoia levels, there can be thousands of them.
 In the last tutorial, we saw a number of approaches for suppressing individual false alarms.
 It's always hard at the beginning.
 What we're missing is a strategy for coping with different kinds of false alarms.
-Reducing the number of false alarms is the prerequisite for lowering the *Core Rule Set* (CRS) anomaly threshold and this, in turn is required in order to use *ModSecurity* to actually ward off attackers.
+Reducing the number of false alarms is the prerequisite for lowering the *Core Rule Set* (CRS) anomaly threshold and this, in turn, is required in order to use *ModSecurity* to actually ward off attackers.
 And only after the false alarms really are disabled, or at least curtailed to a large extent, do we get a picture of the real attackers.

 ###Requirements